thcorre/phnog2025-workshop/README.md

 ### Group ID

-Please refer to the paper provided by the hackathon session leader.
+Please refer to the paper provided by the workshop session leaders.
 If nothing has been provided, not a problem, pop your hand in the air and an eager expert will be there to allocate one for you.

 | Group ID | hostname instance |
 | --- | --- |